Laminitis: Deep digital flexor tenotomy

+Botulinum toxin infusion

 As an alternative to the deep digital flexor tenotomy, Clostridium botulinum type A toxin has been infused into the body of the deep digital flexor muscle.
 This theoretically allows for the same derotation as a tenotomy, but without the potential for scarring or contracture associated with that procedure.
 A recent study used this technique in seven laminitic horses.
 Significant improvement was seen in six of the horses, with moderate improvement in the seventh.

 Complications

 Complications to laminitis include recurrent hoof abscesses, which are sometimes secondary to pedal osteitis, seromas, and fractures to the solar margin of the coffin bone.

 Informal use of the word "founder"

 Informally, particularly in the United States, "founder" has come to mean any chronic changes in the structure of the foot that can be linked to laminitis.
 In some texts, the term is even used synonymously with laminitis, though such usage is technically incorrect.
 Put simply, not all horses that experience laminitis will founder, but all horses that founder will first experience laminitis.